antomuli/GithubSearch/README.md

 4.JQuery.

+5.Github Api's

 ***Known Bugs***

-1.The page is 5% unresponsive.
+1.The page is 25% unresponsive.

 2.The app has a limit of the number of github users you can search. eg max.=30